-- D. Construct all cabinets from 1/8 inch 5052 aluminum.
-Provide a cabinet with a white polyester powder coat finish on both the interior and exterior - E. Provide an engraved plaque on the front door, displaying the cabinet ID indicated on the plans.
+D. Construct all cabinets from 1/8 inch 5052 aluminum.
+Furnish a cabinet with a white polyester powder coat finish both interior and exterior

+E. Furnish an engraved plaque on the front door, displaying the cabinet identification (ID) shown on the plans.
 Ensure characters are at least 4 inches high with a minimum stroke width of 0.4 inches unless smaller characters are required to fit the ID on one line.
-Provide a plaque made of multilayered plastic with a black surface over a white interior; the engraving will reveal the white interior. - F. Provide continuous gas tungsten arc (TIG) welding for all external welds.
-Use the gas metal arc (MIG) or TIG welding method for all internal welds. - G. Provide two removable lifting eyes, each rated to 1,000 pounds, on either side of the top of the cabinet.
+Furnish a plaque made of multilayered plastic with a black surface over a white interior; the engraving will reveal the white interior.

+F. Furnish continuous gas tungsten arc (TIG) welding for all external welds.
+Use the gas metal arc (MIG) or TIG welding method for all internal welds.

+G. Furnish two removable lifting eyes, each rated to 1,000 pounds, on either side of the top of the cabinet.
 Each eye must have a minimum internal diameter of 3/4 inch.